 Priti’s home and early life has played a large part in forming her political beliefs.
-Her parents, have run a number of small businesses around the South East and the East of England and her family has always lived and worked by the strong traditions of self-help, the importance of family life and support of the local community.
+Her parents have run a number of small businesses around the South East and the East of England and her family has always lived and worked by the strong traditions of self-help, the importance of family life and support for the local community.

-In the 2005 General Election, Priti was the Conservative Party candidate for Nottingham North in November 2006 Priti was selected as the Conservative candidate for the new Witham constituency.
+At the 2005 General Election Priti was the Conservative Party candidate for Nottingham North.
+In November 2006 Priti was selected as the Conservative candidate for the new Witham constituency.

 Priti is married to Alex and outside of politics, they both enjoy horse racing, cricket and travelling.

 Priti has been an active member of the Conservative Party for over 16 years.
 She strongly believes in putting local people before party politics and has in the past campaigned on a range of issues such as rising crime and anti-social behaviour.
 She has also campaigned against Labour’s never-ending increases in council tax, which have forced more and more people on low and fixed incomes into financial hardship.